The Great Defector: Reception

 The song has been widely praised in the Irish media; amongst its fans are Today FM presenter Tony Fenton and RTÉ's radio presenter and television chat show host Ryan Tubridy, who has described it as his "favourite hit of the year".
 A US disc jockey said it reminded him of "late period Talking Heads".
-Irish Independent journalist Eamon Sweeney described it as "an extremely Talking Headish song, but also happens to the best thing on the airwaves at the moment".
+Irish Independent journalist Eamon Sweeney described it as "an extremely Talking Headish song, but also happens to [be] the best thing on the airwaves at the moment".
 The song was credited with a renewed surge in demand for tickets to the band's live shows.

 Television performances

 Following its release, Bell X1 performed "The Great Defector" on Tubridy Tonight on 21 February 2009.
 They performed the song on the Late Show with David Letterman on 17 March 2009.